danidee10/danidee10.github.io/_posts/django/2018-03-11-real-time-django-6.markdown

 ## Backend Improvements

-### Sending the messages directly through the WebSocket instead of the API

 ### JSON web tokens with `djsoer`

 If you have some experience with tokens and authentication you might be asking yourself "What's the expiry date of the tokens obtained from `djoser`".
 It turns out that by default there's no expiry date.
 We're putting our users at risk because if an attacker obtains the token, that means they'll have lifetime access to a user's account and [`localStorage` and `sessionStorage` aren't the best place to store sensitive information](https://dev.to/rdegges/please-stop-using-local-storage-1i04) (Which includes tokens)